Image: Trudi Ngawhare | DOC

 Thermal remote sensing camera

-Easily portable and able to be solar powered, it could be used to detect predators in remote or hard-to-access locations but be cheaper and use less power than current production models.
+Easily portable and able to be solar powered, it can be used to detect predators in remote or hard-to-access locations but is cheaper and uses less power than current production models.

-This project is due to be completed in June 2024.
+This project was completed, and the camera released to market, in June 2024.

 Research lead: The Cacophony Project